jistjoalal/resource-share/README.md

   - <s>get working for right filetypes (doc, ppt, etc.)</s>
     - ask/research/think about what else we need on whitelist

+- loading icon on resource list

 - refactor
   - insertResources
   - trackers
+  - some of these components kinda long...

 - does betterlesson have an API?